D.C. expands vaccine eligibility to all but seeks to control appointments to boost equity

-The request, made last week, has frustrated pharmacy owners, who get doses directly from the federal government and created their own sign-up systems when they started getting doses.
+The request, made last week, has frustrated independent pharmacy owners, who get doses directly from the federal government and created their own sign-up systems to allocate them.

-The city says it has been successful in reaching many of the people in greatest need of the vaccine — last week, the health department announced it had offered appointments to every senior citizen, essential worker, and adult with a qualifying health condition who had registered in the city’s system for a shot.
+The city says it has been successful in reaching many of the people in greatest need of the vaccine — last week, officials announced they had offered appointments to every senior citizen, essential worker, and adult with a qualifying health condition who had registered for a shot.

-Government and nonprofit leaders worry that expanding appointment options for others who are clamoring for vaccines could leave out a larger population that is in need of protection, but ill-informed about how to register.
+And government and nonprofit leaders worry that expanding appointment options forothers who have just become eligible could leave out a larger population that is in need of protection, but ill-informed about how to register.

-About 181,000 people remain registered in the city’s system, Nesbitt said.
-Starting this week, she said, the city will offer 20 percent of appointments to senior citizens on that list, 30 percent each to essential workers and people with medical conditions, and 20 percent to the general population — with half the shots in each category reserved for residents of certain prioritized Zip codes.
+About 181,000 people remain registered in the city’s system, health director LaQuandra Nesbitt said.
+Starting this week, the city will offer 20 percent of its appointments to senior citizens on that list, 30 percent each to essential workers and people with medical conditions, and 20 percent to the general population.
+Half the shots in each category will be reserved for residents of certain prioritized Zip codes.

-If there are not enough people awaiting appointments in categories like seniors or workers, those appointments will go to other groups, including the general public.
+If there are not enough people in categories like senior citizens or essential workers, those appointments will go to other groups, including the general public.

-The city gets about 25,000 doses from the federal government most weeks, though its allotment of Johnson & Johnson doses has varied widely.
-At that rate, the city could offer an appointment to every currently registered person by the end of May, or even sooner if a large number of D.C. residents continue to successfully seek vaccines in other states or from hospitals and other medical providers and remove themselves from the city’s list.
+The city gets about 25,000 doses from the federal government most weeks, though its allotment of Johnson & Johnson doses has varied widely, and the drugmaker is providing dramatically fewer doses across the country this week.

+At that rate, the city could offer an appointment to every currently registered person by the end of May, or sooner if a large number of residents drop out of the registration portal because they have been vaccinated in other states or by hospitals and other independent medical providers.

 But Bowser cautioned Monday, “For all those 181,000, there are thousands who have not yet registered at all.”